Skip to main content

 • What is a warming level?

-The warming levels or temperature thresholds are are defined as when the global average temperature rises X°C above pre-industrial levels (1850 -1900).
+The warming levels or temperature thresholds are defined as when the global average temperature rises X°C above pre-industrial levels (1850 -1900).
 The are irrespective of the year that this occurs in and are, instead, a projection of what the climate is likely to be at 2.5oC or 4oC of warming.

 • What are SSPs (Shared Socioeconomic Pathways) and does TRANSLATE use them?